Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-Using (\ref{cut:1}), Algorithm \ref{alg:callback} degenerates to an exhaustive search.
-Be that as it may, (\ref{cut:1}) contains the same idea which underlies the stronger cuts.
-The bound we \emph{want} to enforce on $\theta_k$, namely $f_k(\bar y)$, is computed in the subproblem.
-We then multiply this bound by a logical expression---an on/off switch, so to speak---which deactivates the cut at any solution where it is not known to be valid.
-A priori, the only solution we know $f_k(\bar y)$ to be a valid bound for is $\bar y$ itself, which is reflected in the no-good cut.

-We can use the monotonicity of $f_k$ to prove that $f_k(\bar y)$ is a valid bound at other solutions as well.
-In particular, since $f_k$ is non-increasing, if we decrease the number of resources allocated to any object, we cannot possibly reduce the value of $f_k$.
-This proves that
+We can improve the no-good cut by exploiting the monotonicity of the performance measures.
+A priori, the only solution we know $f_\omega(y')$ to be a valid bound for is $y'$ itself, but since $f_\omega$ is non-increasing, if we decrease the number of resources allocated to any object, then $f_\omega$ cannot decrease.
+Therefore the monotonic cut,

-is also a valid optimality cut.
-We simply removed the indicator variables which correspond to decreasing the resource levels, since the subproblem bound is still a valid underestimate for those solutions.
-While (\ref{cut:2}) is stronger than (\ref{cut:1}), we may be able to do even better if we are willing to simulate a few more solutions.